spreemohealth/style/README.md

 ## Installing the pre-commit hook

-You can run `style` as a Docker container, or install it in one or more repositories.
+You can run `style` as a Docker container, or perform a full installation in one or more repositories.

 ### Run `style` via Docker (recommended)